-The mainline model of software configuration management defines a structure based on the stability of the contents of the stream, from softest (unstable or experimental) to firmest (highquality, releasable).
-Typically, the mainline is required to be fairly table (for example, code must build), development codelines less stable, and release codelines the most stable.
+The mainline model of software configuration management defines a structure based on the stability of the contents of the stream, from softest (unstable or experimental) to firmest (high quality, releasable).
+Typically, the mainline is required to be fairly stable (for example, code must build), development codelines less stable, and release codelines the most stable.